YBLevAccount/DBProject_329085054_215277542/README.md

    - **Fields**:
      - `Name` (String) - The name of the building.
      - `Address` (String) - The address of the building.
-     - `NumberOfFloors` (Integer) - The number of floors in the building.

 7. **Room**
    Represents a room within a dormitory building, accommodating students.
 It is a weak entity dependent on the `Building` entity.